 c. to restrict the transmission to an enduser of unsolicited communication as refered to in Article 11.7, first paragraph, provided that the enduser has given its prior consent;

-d. to give effect to a legislative provision or court order.
+d. to execute* a legislative provision or court order.

 2. If an infraction on the integrity or security of the network or the service or the terminal of an enduser, refered to in the first paragraph sub b, is being caused by traffic coming from the terminal of an enduser, the provider, prior to the taking of the measure which hinders or slows down the traffic, notifies the enduser in question, in order to allow the enduser to terminate the infraction.
 Where this, as a result of the required urgency, is not possible prior to the taking of the measure, the provider provides a notification of the measure as soon as possible.
 Where this concerns an enduser of a different provider, the first sentence does not apply.

 3. Providers of internet access services do not make the price of the rates for internet access services dependent on the services and applications which are offered or used via these services.

 4. Further regulations with regard to the provisions in the first to the third paragraph may be provided by way of an administrative order.
 A draft order provided under this paragraph will not be adopted before it is submitted to both chambers of the Parliament.

 5. In order to prevent the degradation of service and the hindering or slowing down of traffic over public electronic communication networks, minimum requirements regarding the quality of service of public electronic communication services may be imposed on undertakings providing public communications networks.

 Additional article regarding transition

 Article 7.4a of the Telecommunications Act will not apply to agreements concluded before the entering into force of that article for up to a year after the entering into force of that article.